mUr1i/C-basis/README.md

 # FUNDAMENTALS OF C++

-Credit to Bro code for having me to make this.
+Credit to Bro code for inspiring me to make this.
 Youtube link: https://www.youtube.com/@BroCodez